Bombing of Tokyo (10 March 1945): Remembrance

 Following the war the bodies which had been buried in mass graves were exhumed and cremated.
 The ashes were interred in a charnel house located in Sumida's Yokoamicho Park which had originally been established to hold the remains of 58,000 victims of the 1923 earthquake.
 A Buddhist service has been conducted to mark the anniversary of the raid on 10 March each year since 1951.
 A number of small neighborhood memorials were also established across the affected area in the years after the raid.
 10 March was designated Tokyo Peace Day by the Tokyo Metropolitan Assembly in 1990.

 Few other memorials were erected to commemorate the attack in the decades after the war.
 Efforts began in the 1970s to construct an official Tokyo Peace Museum to mark the raid, but the Tokyo Metropolitan Assembly canceled the project in 1999.
 Instead, the Dwelling of Remembrance memorial to civilians killed in the raid was built in Yokoamicho Park.
 This memorial was dedicated in March 2001.
 A group of citizens led by the writer Katsumoto Saotome who had been most active in campaigning for the Tokyo Peace Museum established the privately funded Center of the Tokyo Raids and War Damage, which opened in 2002.
 As of 2015, this center was the main repository of information in Japan about the firebombing raids.
 A small section of the Edo-Tokyo Museum also covers the air raids on Tokyo.
-The academic Cary Karacas has stated that a reason for the low-profile official commemoration of the attack in Japan is that the government does not want to acknowledge "that it was Japan who initiated the first-ever air raids on Asia’s cities".
-Karacas argues that the Japanese Government prefers to focus on the atomic bombing of Hiroshima and Nagasaki as commemoration of these attacks "reinforces the Japanese-as-victim stereotype".